-NWT Tourism needs to attract the right guests for our members, and that means appealing to the NWT lovers.
+NWT Tourism needs to attract the right guests for our members, and that means appealing to visitors whose travel values align with what the NWT has to offer.
 These are the guests who love the NWT as well as the visitors that communities love to host.
 These guests bring positive outcomes and are aware of their impact on a destination.
-These are the best guests; these are our high value guests, who also match the target segments (Appendix B).
+These are the best guests; these are our Highly Engaged Guests (HEGs), who also match the target traveller segments (Appendix B).

-With rising costs and the economic environment, the number of people who can afford to or have access to travel will be considerably reduced.
-To help mitigate the situation, NWT Tourism will align with DC and identify, and target high-value guests who have an interest in NWT experiences.
+With rising costs and the economic environment, the number of people who can afford to or have access to travel will be reduced.
+To help mitigate the situation, NWT Tourism will align with DC and identify and target highly engaged guests who have an interest in NWT experiences.
 They have the financial means to travel to the NWT and spend more time in the territory.
-The goal is to increase yield, with higher average visitor spend, to mitigate the lower number of visitors to each region and the higher cost(s) of operations.
+The goal is to increase yield, with higher average visitor spend, to mitigate visitor capacity issues at peak times, the lower number of visitors to each region, and the increasing cost of operations.
 The best way to attract these guests is often through word of mouth.
-It starts with travel trade and industry partners coming to experience the North, being invited to a FAM (familiarization tour) which is why it is crucial that residents become Spectacular ambassadors.
+It starts with travel trade and industry partners coming to experience the North, being invited to a FAM (familiarization) tour, which yet another reason why it is critical that residents become Spectacular ambassadors.